Kive vs PixelSynth

 - How much does it cost?

-- Kive offers a free plan and paid plans starting at $20/month.
+- Kive offers a free plan with limited credits and paid subscriptions starting at $20/month.

 - Does it have a free plan?

-- Yes, Kive has a free plan with basic features.
+- Yes, Kive provides a free plan with basic features and limited usage.

 - What integrations does it support?